 12/23/2024

-Thank you, Clint, and good morning, everyone, and Merry Christmas and Happy New Year very soon and Happy Holidays to everybody.
+Thank you, Clint.
+And good morning, everyone.
+And Merry Christmas and Happy New Year very soon.
+And happy holidays to everybody.
 Thank you for being with us today to review our most recently reported financial results and to provide our quarterly business update.
-We continue to meaningfully advance our Differentiated Precision Medicine clinical program, highlighted by several recently important announcements and developments.
-In Alzheimer's disease, this morning we announced that the European Medicines Agency, EMA, has accepted for review the marketing authorization application, MAA, for Blakamezin for the treatment of Alzheimer's disease, which submission was filed by Anderweck last month.
-The MAA is supported by data from the randomized double-blind placebo-controlled phase 2b-3 Anderweck 004 trial, and it's up to 144-week open-label extension entitled Study Attention AD investigating Blakamezin in early Alzheimer's disease.
+We continue to meaningfully advance our differentiated precision medicine clinical program, highlighted by several recent important announcements and developments.
+In Alzheimer's disease, this morning, we announced that the European Medicines Agency, EMA, has accepted for review the marketing authorization application, MAA, for Blacamycin for the treatment of Alzheimer's disease, which submission was filed by Anavex last month.
+The MAA is supported by data from the randomized double-blind placebo-controlled phase 2b-3 ANAVEX-004 trial, and it's up to 144-week open-label extension entitled Study Attention AD, investigating black carmesine in early Alzheimer's disease.
 There are an estimated 7 million people in Europe with Alzheimer's disease, a number expected to double by 2030, according to the European Brain Council.
-The EMA filing acceptance for Blakamezin to review the MAA potentially brings us a step closer to offering broader patient access to a new treatment option in Europe, and we look forward to continued engagement with the EMA.
-Also recently, Anderweck announced its upcoming presentation of top-line long-term data from the Attention AD open-label extension trial at the JPMorgan 2025 Healthcare Conference, taking place January 13-16, 2025 in San Francisco, California.
-In November, Anderweck reported the acceptance of a peer-reviewed manuscript titled Blakamezin for the treatment of early Alzheimer's disease, results from the Anderweck -AD-004 phase 2-3 trial in a medical journal with focus on Alzheimer's disease.
+The EMA filing acceptance for black carmesine to review the MAA potentially brings us a step closer to offering broader patient access to a new treatment option in Europe.
+And we look forward to continued engagement with the EMA.
+Also recently, Anavex announced its upcoming presentation of top-line long-term data from the AttentionAD Open Label Extension Trial at the J.P.
+Morgan 2025 Healthcare Conference, taking place January 13-16, 2025 in San Francisco, California.
+In November, Anavex reported the acceptance of a peer-reviewed manuscript titled Black Hamazin for the Treatment of Early Alzheimer Disease Results from the Anavex 273AD004 Phase 2-3 Trial in a medical journal with focus on Alzheimer's disease.
 The publication is expected either within the current or the upcoming quarter.
-Finally, at the end of October, we presented new data from the phase 2-3 study showing Blakamezin once daily orally demonstrates pre-specified clinical efficacy through upstream sigma-1 activation.
-Clinical data confirmed the mechanism of action by pre-specified sigma-1 gene analysis in people with early Alzheimer's disease.
-The data were presented by Marwan Sabak, professor of neurology at Barrow Neurological Institute and chairman of the Anderweck Scientific Advisory Board at the Clinical Trials on Alzheimer's Disease CTAD Conference in Madrid, Spain.
-With respect to Anderweck 371, also in October, Anderweck announced encouraging preliminary electroencephalo-EG biomarker results from part A of the ongoing placebo-controlled phase 2 clinical study of Anderweck 371 for the treatment of schizophrenia.
-Preliminary results demonstrated a dose-dependent effect of Anderweck 371 on two key EEG biomarkers in patients with schizophrenia.
-Anderweck expects data from part B of the placebo-controlled phase 2 study, which includes more participants and a longer treatment duration in the first half of 2025.
-And now I would like to direct the call to Sandra Boenisch, principal financial officer of Anderweck, for a financial summary of the recently reported quarter.
+Finally, at the end of October, we presented new data from the Phase 2b-3 study showing black carmesine once daily orally demonstrates pre-specified clinical efficacy through upstream Sigma-1 activation.
+Clinical data confirmed the mechanism of action by pre-specified Sigma-1 gene analysis in people with early Alzheimer's disease.
+The data were presented by Marwan Sabag, Professor of Neurology at Barrow Neurological Institute and Chairman of the Anavex Scientific Advisory Board at the Clinical Trials on Alzheimer's Disease CTET conference in Madrid, Spain.
+With respect to Anavex 371, also in October, Anavex announced encouraging preliminary electroencephalo-EG biomarker results from Part A of the ongoing placebo-controlled Phase II clinical study of Anavex 371 for the treatment of schizophrenia.
+Preliminary results demonstrated a dose-dependent effect of Anavex 371 on two key EEG biomarkers in patients with schizophrenia.
+Anavex expects data from Part B of the placebo-controlled Phase II study, which includes more participants and a longer treatment duration, in the first half of 2025.
+And now I would like to direct the call to Sandra Boenisch, Principal Financial Officer of Anavex, for a financial summary of the recently reported quarter.

-Thank you, Christopher, and good morning to everybody and Merry Christmas as well.
+Thank you, Christopher, and good morning to everybody, and Merry Christmas as well.
 I'm pleased to share with you today our fourth quarter financial results for the 2024 fiscal year.
-Our cash position at September 30th was $132.2 million and we had no debt.
-During the quarter, we utilized cash and cash equivalents of $6.7 million in operating activities after taking into account changes in non-cash working capital accounts.
-And as of fiscal year end, we anticipate at the current cash utilization rate a runway of approximately four years.
-During our most recent quarter, general and administrative expenses were $2.8 million as compared to $2.9 million in the immediately preceding third quarter.
-Our research and development expenses for the quarter were $11.6 million as compared to $11.9 million for the immediately preceding third quarter.
-And lastly, we reported a net loss of $11.6 million for the quarter, or 14 cents per share.
+Our cash position at September 30th was 132.2 million, and we had no debt.
+During the quarter, we utilized cash and cash equivalents of 6.7 million in operating activities after taking into account changes in non-cash working capital accounts.
+And as of fiscal year end, we anticipate at the current cash utilization rate, a runway of approximately four years.
+During our most recent quarter, general and administrative expenses were 2.8 million as compared to 2.9 million in the immediately preceding third quarter.
+Our research and development expenses for the quarter were 11.6 million as compared to 11.9 million for the immediately preceding third quarter.
+And lastly, we reported a net loss of 11.6 million for the quarter or 14 cents per share.
 Thank you, and now back to you, Christopher.

 Thank you, Sandra.
 In summary, we are very excited about the potential to advance a novel treatment for early Alzheimer's disease with convenient oral dosing, and our team remains deeply committed to executing on our momentum.
-I'm proud of the strides the Anevex team has made in the recent quarter to potentially making a difference for individuals suffering from Alzheimer's disease by presenting a scalable treatment alternative alongside the ease of oral administration.
+I'm proud of the strides the Anavex team has made in the recent quarter to potentially making a difference for individuals suffering from Alzheimer's disease by presenting a scalable treatment alternative alongside the ease of oral administration.
 I would now like to turn the call back to Clint for Q&A.

 Thank you, Christopher.
 We'll now begin the Q&A session.
 If you have a question, please raise your hand or enter it into the Q&A box.
 And the first question is coming from Tom Bishop.
 Tom, I'm putting you on now.
 Tom, I don't see that you came on.
 Hold on one second.
 Tom, is that you?

-Hello,
+Yeah.
+Hello, Tom.

 And with that, that closes the call again, please.